seanj06/Burgers-R-Us-P5/README.md

 **Responsiveness**

-On smaller screens the layout of the product detail card and the image centers on top with the rest of the details beneath.
+On smaller screens the layout of the product detail card changes and the image centers on top with the rest of the details beneath.

 ![product-detail-small-screen](docs/features/product-detail-small-screen.png)